amandinemiceli/taxi-rides/README.md

 # taxi-rides

-This Flask Api/Vue.js application gives an overview of taxi rides with their costs.
+This Flask Api-Vue.js application provides an overview of taxi rides with their costs.

 ### Installation
 ##### Before you start